-Our business relies upon our reputation with the general public, as they form our customer base, and our suppliers, employees and bankers, with whom we need to maintain a good relationship.
-It is therefore very important that we both meet and are seen to be meeting our responsibilities to comply with tax legislation and to pay the right amount of tax by the appropriate date.
+Our business relies upon our reputation with the general public, as they form our customer base, and with our suppliers and employees, with whom we need to maintain good relationships.
+It is therefore important that we meet both our responsibilities to comply with tax legislation and to pay the right amount of tax by the appropriate dates.

 It is important to us that we are compliant with current tax legislation.
-Our accounting and payroll staff are trained and experienced in calculating the taxes that they deal with on a day to day basis.
+Our accounting and payroll staff are trained and experienced in calculating the taxes which they deal with on a day to day basis.
 We have procedures in place and use software that includes checks and balances to ensure that calculations are carried out correctly.
-There is a detailed checking procedure in place and oversight in respect of all taxes is provided by the Financial Director and Financial Controller.
+There is a detailed checking procedure in place and oversight in respect of all taxes is provided by the Finance Director of Heron Group.

-For more complex calculations such as stamp duties and corporation tax, we use professional advisors.
+For more complex calculations such as stamp duty land tax and corporation tax we use professional advisors.
 For other taxes, all our staff are encouraged to and do seek professional advice where they are unsure of the tax treatment of an item or transaction.
-We also use professional advisors to periodically carry out reviews of our tax reporting systems.

 Our attitude towards tax risk is to seek to minimise this as much as possible as this minimises our reputational risk.
-We do this by ensuring that we are compliant with tax legislation and tax is paid by the appropriate due date.
-We believe that if we were to pay late or to not submit our returns on time HMRC would view us as a higher risk business.
+We do this by ensuring that we are compliant with tax legislation and that tax is paid by the appropriate due dates.

 To receive regular offers, deals and news to your inbox!